Huntsman’s Copse

 Halberd born from a king of bones has an ominous skull that seems to be resembling the appearance of its final moments.

 If dying to their prey wasn’t bad enough, the hunts’ three architects had to deal with the unfortunate reality that they didn’t stay dead.
 They could no longer return home and expect mercy from the Iron King.
 This left them with two options: subject themselves to the same barbaric torture they inflicted upon their victims, or wait out eternity until they inevitably lost heart and went stark raving mad.
 Neither had to be very appealing.
 And it wasn’t as if they could somehow turn the situation around anyway.
 With the massacre of the hunters, the entire chain of command collapsed.
 Even if most of the leaders happened to turn Undead, they would all inevitably lose the faculties needed to continue performing their original duties.
 This is the very reason the description for the Undead Lockaway Key states that there is no longer any difference between the oppressor and the oppressed.
-The entire system fell into chaos and became a free-for-all for Hollows, with many of the Undead prisoners now loitering about the forest as if they had never been imprisoned in the first place.
+The entire system fell into chaos and became a free-for-all for Hollows, with many of the Undead prisoners now loafing about the forest as if they had never been imprisoned in the first place.

 Key to the cave cell in the Hunter’s Forest.